 “The beauty that lies inside the subscription box is proportional to the awesomeness of the astonishing box-designer and should be aligned with a never ending wonder of the Universe” – Some anonymous scientist, from somewhere

-Whether the products you’re shipping needs to be protected or you just wish to astonish the subscribers, the knowledge of packaging materials might come in handy.
+Whether the products you’re shipping need to be protected or you just wish to astonish your subscribers, a knowledge of packaging materials might come in handy.
 There are different types of materials available to subscription box masters.
 Most are customizable, which is nice for number of reasons.

 Basically, the more things are customizable, the better you will be able to brand everything and adjust the look accordingly (both inside and out).

 Most of the packaging materials can be found in various colors, but some of them can even be custom printed to suit your needs.
 Also, never underestimate the power of using box separators to create some order and harmony in your subscription boxes.

 Later on, we will cover this topic in detail – stay calm and keep on reading.

 Think of the packaging material as a mystery dish under the shiny surface.
 The waiter is slowly approaching your table, the aromas of other people’s meals are confusing your senses and you wonder, what lies below that cover?

 Is it a lovely lasagna or a plate of snails, snakes, and bugs?

 Now imagine a nice looking box, it even smells like something as exciting and amazing, worth your time and effort of unwrapping it all.
 The upper design is so pretty you could place a box anywhere inside your home without any shame.